Are Your Lips Peeling? This May Be WhyJune 26, 2023

-Winter is around the corner, which means it’s almost the season for dry, chapped and peeling lips.
-This year we’re trying to get ahead of the discomfort by coming up with a preemptive plan of action.
-To help steer us in the right direction, we tapped medical esthetician and Skincare.com consultant Jenn Oakley to answer what causes lips to peel, how to get rid of peeling on the lips and how to prevent them from peeling in the first place.
+Get ahead of the dry lips discomfort by adding some moisturizing lip products to your preventative lip-care journey — it’s truly one of the best way to treat peeling lips.
+To help steer us in the right direction, we tapped medical esthetician Jenn Oakley to answer what causes lips to peel, how to get rid of peeling on the lips and how to prevent them from peeling in the first place.

-Peeling lips are a very common occurrence.
 “Dry, chapped lips have an array of causes,” says Oakley.
-To name a few, “excess sun exposure and exposure to cold weather are just a couple of things that can cause lips to be dry and peel.”
+“Excess sun exposure and exposure to cold weather are just a couple of things that can cause lips to be dry and peel,” she continues.
+According to the Cleveland Clinic, peeling lips are a symptom of having chapped lips which can occur from dry weather, lack of moisture and sunburn.
 You may experience peeling lips during a harsh winter exposed to brutal winds or you may also experience peeling lips in the warmer months after prolonged exposure to the sun.
 What it all boils down to, says Oakley, is a lack of hydration.
-“The skin on your lips is extremely delicate and contains no oil glands and as a result, it’s incredibly susceptible to drying out.”
+“The skin on your lips is extremely delicate and contains no oil glands, and as a result, it’s incredibly susceptible to drying out.”
 When that happens, peeling can soon follow if moisture is not reintroduced to the area.

 As mentioned, dry, peeling lips can crop up at any time regardless of season.
-Because hydration plays a pivotal role in the appearance and texture of your lips, we asked Oakley what she personally turns to year-round to help keep dry lips at bay.
-“I love SkinCeuticals H.A.
-Intensifier, as it does such a great job of amplifying hydration levels, even in the lips.” she says.
+Since hydration plays a pivotal role in the appearance and texture of your lips, we asked Oakley what she personally turns to year-round to help keep dry lips at bay.
+“I love SkinCeuticals Hyaluronic Acid Intensifier, as it does such a great job of amplifying hydration levels, even in the lips,” she says.
 “I use it daily underneath a lip balm with broad-spectrum sun protection to keep my lips protected and hydrated.”

 Avoid Licking Your Lips

-Licking your lips may provide immediate comfort to a dry pout, but that feeling of relief won’t last long.
-The reason being that saliva evaporates quickly and can leave your lips drier than they were originally.
-Kick the bad habit and, instead, reach for a lip conditioner when your lips start to feel dry.
+Licking your lips may provide immediate comfort to dry lips, but that feeling of relief won’t last long.
+You can probably guess why, but that saliva you're spreading around evaporates quickly and can leave your lips drier than they were originally.
+Kick the bad habit and whenever you get the urge to lick reach for a lip conditioner instead.

 Drink Plenty of Water